List of The Animals of Farthing Wood episodes: Home releases

 The classic VHS titles of the series, released through BBC Video, were nine volumes in all, each amalgamating several episodes to form feature-length omnibuses.
 Because of time limitations on each cassette, some original episode sequences were cut out.
-Such scenes removed from the series one VHS titles, for example, included Fox's confrontation with the farmer's dog, and his conversation and 'employment' with the town cat, where he kills several mice.
+Such scenes removed from the series on VHS titles, for example, included Fox's confrontation with the farmer's dog, and his conversation and 'employment' with the town cat, where he kills several mice.
 The swimming pool scene from the journey is also excluded.

 DVD releases

 Series 1 came out in France in February 2009.

-Series 1 was released in Germany on 25 September 2009, and Series 2 was released in Germany on 27 May 2011.
+In Germany, Series 1 was released on 25 September 2009, Series 2 on 27 May 2011, and Series 3 on 24 February 2012.
 The German DVD releases offer both English and German audio options.
-Series 3 has also been released in Germany.